Chicago Botanic Garden

 1000 Lake Cook Road Glencoe, IL 60022

-I'm am currently completing a postdoc appointment with Dr. Chris Martine at Bucknell University.
-I've been privileged to work with an amazing group of student researchers on a variety of projects including systematic and evolutionary study of Australian Solanum and a handful of other plant groups locally in Pennsylvania, including Erigenia and Baptisia, alongside a great group of academics and conservation practitioners.
+I'm am currently a postdoc with Norm Wickett at the Chicago Botanic Garden in Glencoe, Illinois.
+I'm working primarily on genome assembly for some Hawaiian endemic species in the genus Schiedea.
+Last year I completed a postdoc with Dr. Chris Martine at Bucknell University where I worked with an amazing group of student researchers on systematic and evolutionary study of Australian Solanum and a handful of other plant groups including Erigenia and Baptisia.